soheilbm/IOS-Offline-GeoCoder/README.md

 You may use any of those key to retrieve detail of the Location.

 If you like this repo feel free to send your pull requests.

+#### ChangeLog
+V 0.0.2
+- Updating Podspec file to remove 'warning: no rule to process file json'

+V 0.0.1
+- First release of the project